mermaid-js/mermaid/packages/mermaid/src/docs/community/setup.md

 ## Verify Everything is Working

+This step is optional, but it helps to make sure that everything in development branch was OK before you started making any changes.

 You can run the `test` script to verify that pnpm is working _and_ that the repository has been cloned correctly:

 ```bash